bajosoto/Spoti-Nerd/README.md

 - You're all set!
 You can customize the size, font, location, color, etc. of the text and album artwork to whatever you like! :wink:

+## Credits
+This widget was inspired by the work of [Dr. Drang](Dr. Drang).
+However, since Spotify no longer supports the dictionary property "artwork", none of the current implementations I found online work anymore.
+This is an improved version that retrieves the image remotely, and also uses less resources by not updating it until the song changes.